Using WeStretch as Exercise for Cerebral Palsy

 Chris, the ultimate WeStretch fan.

 Update- While Chris promised us a solid two-month effort, he has since completed over 200 consecutive days of stretching!
-They say it only takes twenty-one days to form a habit, though, so it's fair to say that WeStretch is now a consistent part of Chris' daily routine and feeling great for it!
+They say it only takes twenty-one days to form a habit, though, so it’s fair to say that WeStretch is now a consistent part of Chris’ daily routine, and feeling great about it!

 Everyone Can Use WeStretch.